ShahedSabab/TutVis/README.md

 >incldues all the scripts to generate tutorial's features (i.e., feature engineering) that have been used to train the model.

 #Classification
->includes the scripts to train_test using random forest, grid search for hyper parameter optimazation and feature importance visualization.
+>includes the scripts to train_test using random forest, grid search for hyperparameter optimazation and feature importance visualization.

 #Calculation of topic coherence and perplexity
 >includes scripts to calculate the coherence and perplexity of the topic model.